jss367/jss367.github.io/_posts/2019-12-14-evaluating-a-dataset-for-machine-learning.md

 ---
 layout: post
-title: "Questions to Ask When Exploring a New Dataset"
+title: "Evaluating a Dataset for Machine Learning"
 description: "A post describing the steps to take when evaluating a new dataset for machine learning.
 The post is specific to computer vision but applies to other cases as well."
 feature-img: "assets/img/rainbow.jpg"
 thumbnail: "assets/img/sunset_road.jpg"